-In the educational context, it is common to use the term “"educational evaluation" (Dounavis & Zbainos, 2020).
+Educational evaluation: In the educational context, it is common to use the term “"educational evaluation" (Dounavis & Zbainos, 2020).
 For Kassotakis (2005), the educational evaluation is a set of organized and systematic actions that aim to achieve the goals of education.
 Matsangouras (2012) argues that the educational evaluation is a tool that assesses the degree of achievement of predetermined objectives, provides feedback to the teacher, identifies methods for shaping the teaching approach and improves self-awareness. Τhe educational evaluation may refer to the evaluation either of the educational system as a whole or of each of the factors that constitute the educational system or cooperate within its framework.
 For example, the educational evaluation may concern the assessment of curricula, students, textbooks, schools, teachers or of the educational system as a whole.
 The evaluation of their importance is not static but dynamic, whilst it is linked to many decisive actions, such as decision-making.
 For instance, the decisions made are sometimes intended to: (a) lead to the further development and improvement of the subject of evaluation, (b) contribute to the re-planning of educational interventions, (c) practically establish whether there is a necessity for interventions, material, means and other relevant factors, or (d) justify the choice of persons, procedures or means.
 Based upon a pedagogical, psychological, administrative and economic background, the benefits of the educational evaluation are numerous and significant.